-i) Under Schedule 19 of the Finance Act 1993, managing agents are not required to deduct basic rate income tax from trading income.
+- i) Under Schedule 19 of the Finance Act 1993, managing agents are not required to deduct basic rate income tax from trading income.
 In addition, all UK basic income tax deducted from syndicate investment income is recoverable by managing agents and consequently the distribution made to members or their members' agents is gross of tax.
 Capital appreciation falls within trading income and is also distributed gross of tax.
-It is the responsibility of members to agree and settle their individual tax liabilities with the Inland Revenue.
+It is the responsibility of members to agree and settle their individual tax liabilities with the Inland Revenue. - j) No provision has been made for any United States Federal Income Tax or any overseas tax payable on the underwriting results or investment earnings.